pink-27/Distributed-InMemory-Key-Val-Store/README.md

 # Java Key‑Value Store V3 (Raft‑backed)

-An in‑JVM key‑value store with enough Raft consensus to feel distributed—without the cloud bill. 🤑
+An in‑JVM key‑value store with enough Raft consensus to feel distributed, without the cloud bill.

 ---